looopTools/threadpool/README.md

 ## Why jthread

+*Currently:* Clang does not support JTHREAD by we will move to this when ready.

 `jthread` is the future and we need threadpool to be future proof that is why we have chosen `jthread` over traditional `thread`.

 ### C++20 and only